Prince Frederick of Prussia (1794–1863): Last years in Berlin

 He was recalled to Berlin during the Revolutions of 1848 in the German states.
 His popularity in Düsseldorf was such that he was appointed the first honorary citizen of the city in 1856.
 Frederick had separated from his wife the previous year, due to her chronic nervous disease.
 She lived at Eller near Düsseldorf, where he visited her on their common birthday.

 Frederick, his wife and younger son are buried in a chapel he had built at Burg Rheinstein.

 The town of Fredericksburg, Texas, also known as Fritzburg, was named after Frederick by the town's founder baron John O. Meusebach.

-Legacy
+In popular culture

 In the first season of the Netflix original show Bridgerton, Prince Frederick is one of the love interests of the main character, Daphne Bridgerton.
 He is portrayed by English actor Freddie Stroma.
 His name in the show is spelled as Friedrich, the traditional German spelling.